 Benefits of working with a staffing agency

-A staffing agency such as MedPro makes immigrating to the United States much easier and more convenient.
+A staffing agency makes travel to the United States much easier and more convenient.
 Your recruiter will help you with immigration paperwork and your licensure, plus work with you to find housing and get settled.
 Your transition to the U.S. will go much smoother working with your trusted nurse recruiter.

 Looking for your next international nurse assignment?

 Check out MedPro Healthcare Staffing!
-We’re a top foreign-trained healthcare professionals staffing agency that offers top-notch service plus the unique MedPro Experience, and continuing education through our MedProU program.
+We’re a top travel RN staffing agency that offers top-notch service plus the unique MedPro Experience, and continuing education through our MedProU program.
 To learn more, call 1-800-866-8108 or apply below.